-Unfortunately, that meant that someone would have to drive her there, because there wasn't a chance that Haiely could make it through a commercial airport unconscious.
-Furthermore, Jack was almost certain that it would end up being him - Sam was needed here to do science-y stuff, Teal'c had never gotten the hang of driving (he couldn't seem to get his head around the idea that the aim wasn't to push all the other cars off the road) and Daniel in a car was marginally slower than a speeding snail.
+Unfortunately, that meant that someone would have to drive her there, because there wasn't a chance that Hailey could make it through a commercial airport unconscious.
+Furthermore, Jack was almost certain that it would end up being him that drove her - Sam was needed here to do science-y stuff, Teal'c had never gotten the hang of driving (he couldn't seem to get his head around the idea that the aim wasn't to push all the other cars off the road) and Daniel in a car was marginally slower than a speeding snail.
 And Jack highly doubted that Willow or any of her teenage friends would be up for a lovely ten-hour drive across states, and he had seen Giles' car.
 He was surprised that thing managed to move at all.

 Still, Jack didn't need to deal with that until the others arrived.